figtools/figgy.docs/docs/getting-started/basics.md

 you can feel confident you didn't forget that last pesky configuration you service needs to run.

 Figgy accomplishes this through a `figgy.json` file that defines the required configurations for a codebase.
-Before developers check-in their code, or before a PR is merged, users (or automation) can run the [sync](/docs/commands/config/sync/) command to validate the defined configurations all exist in the targeted environment.
+Before developers check-in their code, or before a PR is merged, users (or automation) can run the [sync](/commands/config/sync/) command to validate the defined configurations exist in the targeted environment.
 Figgy will give you confidence that you aren't rolling out a new release and missing a required configuration.
 <br/>

 ## Twigs - An application's sole configuration provider
-While Figgy doesn't enforce this policy, we **strongly recommend** you store all configurations for each service under a **twig** (See: [Figgy Concepts](/docs/getting-started/concepts/)).
+While Figgy doesn't enforce this policy, we **strongly recommend** you store all configurations for each service under a **twig** (See: [Figgy Concepts](/getting-started/concepts/)).
 For instance, for service `message-fetcher` all configurations would exist under the following namespace: `/app/message-fetcher`.
 The `/app` namespace is optional, you can call it `/svc`, or whatever you want.